NEWS & RESOURCES

 Employees care more about employee benefits than ever before.
 In fact, nearly 54% of job-seekers say they would consider a lower paying job with a better benefits package.

-Considering this, it has never been more important for employers to showcase their Total Rewards Compensation program.
+Considering this, it has never been more important for employers to showcase their total rewards program.

-This is because a well-planned out Total Rewards Package can help you attract talent in a tight labor market.
+A well-planned rewards package can help you attract talent in a tight labor market.
 It can also promote awareness of compensation and benefit offerings to your employees, and increase overall employee engagement and job satisfaction.

-Despite this, many employers lack a Total Rewards Compensation strategy, and are missing out on a vital opportunity to proactively attract, engage and retain top talent.
+Despite this, many employers lack a total rewards strategy, and are missing out on a vital opportunity to proactively attract, engage and retain top talent.

 What is Total Rewards Compensation?

-Total Rewards Compensation is the total financial value that employers offer to their employees.
+A total rewards package is one that considers the full financial value that employers offer to their employees.
 It includes two types of compensation:

 • Direct Compensation.
 This includes any money that is paid directly to an employee, such as salary, hourly wages, bonuses, and commission.

 • Indirect Compensation.
-This includes any non-direct cash benefits provided to an employee, such as Health and Wellness programs, Retirement Savings programs, Stock Options, and/or Profit Sharing.
+This includes any non-cash benefits provided to an employee, such as health and wellness programs, PTO, retirement savings programs, stock options, and/or profit sharing.

-How to Build Out a Total Rewards Compensation Package
+How to Build Out a Competitive Rewards Package

 In addition to including direct and indirect compensation, employers should also consider their non-cash related benefits, otherwise known as perks.
 These perks may include flexible work scheduling, a positive workplace culture, learning and development opportunities, and more.